 Try to catch something interesting in your photos.
 Mine are boring and very samey – riders in the air, all sky or all snow.
 There is no sense of perspective in them.
 The rider may only be a few inches off the ground in my photos, you just can’t tell and this isn’t good.
 So, try to add in the lip of the kicker, or the mountains in the background or the chairlift, anything to give some perspective.
 To make the shot look livelier try to get some of the kicked-up snow or spray.

 Try and get the rider sheet with all the numbers of the riders.
-Then, when you have a great shot you can work out who that rider was and send that photo to them, to their management or to a magazine saying what rider it was.
+Then, when you have a great shot you can work out who that rider was and send that photo to them.
+You can also send them to their management or to a magazine.
 Folk like to know who they are looking at in the photo.

 Like I said in my other posts on rock photography, don’t be the only one to judge your photos.
 If they are half-decent send them to publications, teams etc. Put them up on your site and out on social media.
-I never did this with mine, until now, as I just thought that they were shit.
+I didn’t do this with mine, until now, as I thought that they were shit.
 I’m sure that had something to do with that guy’s comment.
-I really wish I had put them out there, as who knows maybe one or two might have been picked up and published, or maybe they wouldn’t, but at least I wouldn’t be sitting here wondering what if?
+I really wish I had put them out there.
+Who knows, maybe one or two might have been picked up and published.
+Or maybe they wouldn’t.
+But at least I wouldn’t be sitting here wondering what if?
 So, last tip; be brave and go for it.

-If you have any questions or want to know more about my experiences please leave a comment or question below.
+If you have any questions about my experiences as a snowsports photographer please leave a comment below.
 I’d love to answer them.
 Find all my snowsports photos on my portfolio page.